hyperknot/openfreemap/docs/debugging_names.md

 # Debugging international names

-If there is an issue about international names not being displayed correctly, first, we need to find one specific example item and check at which stage does the problem appear.
+If there is an issue about international names not being displayed correctly, first, we need to find **one specific example** and check at which stage does the problem appear.

 OpenFreeMap map data is created by the following stack: